-Having a 24/7 365 days a year online presence is even more important now that social distancing is the norm.
-Shopping online is increasing tremendously and everyone is using the Internet for their goods and services.
-A simple website is no longer enough, you have to make sure it is performing well in search engine ranking (SEO) and in user experience.
-If nobody can find your well-designed website it may as well not exist.
-Or if the customer has a poor experience and cannot navigate to what they want quickly and easily it could mean losing them.
+Having a 24/7 365 days-a-year online presence is even more important now that social distancing is the norm.
+Shopping online is increasing tremendously and everyone is using the internet for their goods and services.
+A simple website is no longer enough.
+You have to make sure it is performing well in search engine ranking (SEO) and in user experience.
+If nobody can find your well-designed website, it may as well not exist.
+Or, if the customer has a poor experience and cannot navigate to what they want quickly and easily, you would lose them.

-The most important place in your website is “Above the fold” (a borrowed newspaper term – on the top of the page without having to scroll down) on the home page.
-This is the prime real estate, where the visitor has that all important first impression of your website.
-It has to be attractive, well designed, easy to read, grab your visitor’s attention and convey exactly what your website is all about.
-You have about 10 seconds (according to Google analytics) to accomplish this, or the visitor will “bounce” (hit the back button) and is off to another site.
+The most important place in your website is on the home page and “above the fold,” which is a borrowed newspaper term which means on the top of the page without having to scroll down.
+This is the prime real estate where the visitor has that all-important first impression of your website.
+It has to be attractive, well-designed, easy to read, attention-grabbing, and it must convey exactly what your website is all about.
+You have about 10 seconds (according to Google Analytics) to accomplish this, or the visitor will “bounce” (hit the back button) and go off to another site.

 The text should be very easy to read, short, and concise.
 This can start with a header (H1), followed by a short summary of your website, and it should have the key words so that Google can index your website properly.
 The visitor also has to easily navigate to the relevant pages of your website and be able to quickly find what they are looking for.

 Also, you can no longer have a great design that only looks good on a 24-inch desktop screen.
 Clients are increasingly using their smartphones / mobiles, smart TVs, and tablets to view the internet and to make purchases.
 Your website has to be responsive and adjust to function and look good on all these devices automatically.

 Having a responsive website results in a higher Google search engine return.
 Google will not include your website in any search that is made on a smartphone if your website is not responsive to smartphones.